mixxxdj/mixxx/source/chapters/setup.rst

 **Customizing**

 You can also customize the keyboard mapping.
-The shortcuts are defined in a text file, and can be changed by the user -
+The shortcuts are defined in a text file, and can be changed.

 * Linux: /usr/share/mixxx/keyboard/Standard.kbd.cfg
 * MacOS X: <Mixxx bundle>/keyboard/Standard.kbd.cfg
-* Windows: <Mixxx dir>\keyboard\Standard.kbd.cfg
+* Windows: <Mixxx dir>\\keyboard\\Standard.kbd.cfg

 You can share custom keyboard mappings in the `Mixxx User customizations forum`_.

 .. _Mixxx User customizations forum: http://mixxx.org/forums/viewforum.php?f=6

-.. _section 3.2.2:
+.. _using midi controllers:

 Using a MIDI Controller
 -----------------------

-MIDI controllers are external hardware devices used that can be used to control audio applications, like Mixxx.
+MIDI controllers are external hardware devices used that can be used to control audio applications.
-Many DJs prefer the “hands-on” feel of a MIDI controller with Mixxx because it can feel similar to using a real mixer and turntables.
+Many DJs prefer the hands-on feel of a MIDI controller with Mixxx because it can feel similar to using a real mixer and turntables.

+Here are the steps for using one:

+#.
+Connect your controller(s) to your computer
+#.
+Open Preferences and click *MIDI Controllers*
+#.
+Select your controller on the left and the right pane will change
+#.
+Click *Enable* and choose the appropriate mapping from the *presets* combobox
+#.
+Click OK and Mixxx can now be controlled by your controller(s).

-Mixxx can work with any MIDI controller that has drivers for your OS, as long as there is a MIDI mapping file to tell Mixxx how to understand it.
-Mixxx comes bundled with a number of MIDI mapping presets for the devices listed below.
+Mixxx can use any MIDI controller that is recognized by your OS (some may require drivers,) as long as there is a MIDI mapping file to tell Mixxx how to understand it.
+Mixxx comes bundled with a number of mappings for the devices listed below.

-Often times these mappings are contributed by users, but the Mixxx team has no way of judging the quality of the mappings because we do not own the devices ourselves.
-There are two different levels of support for devices in Mixxx: Mixxx Certified Support and Community Support.
+Often times these mappings are contributed by users and the Mixxx team has no way of judging the quality of the mappings because we do not own the devices ourselves.
+There are two different levels of support for controllers in Mixxx: Mixxx Certified Support and Community Support.
 Mixxx Certified mappings are verified by the Mixxx Team.
 Community Supported mappings are mappings provided by the Mixxx Community, but the Mixxx team is unable the verify their quality.